Tandok dance: Form and movement

 Tandok dancers are generally women who wear traditional Batak clothes, which are dominated by black and red.
 The dance properties used include tandok, ulos, and sarong.
-The Tandok dance is usually danced by four dancers, but this does not become a standard, so this dance can be performed by more than four people whose number is always even.
+The Tandok dance is usually danced by four dancers, but this does not become a standard.
+It can also be performed by an even number of dancers more than four.

 This traditional dance is accompanied by Gondang music.
 Similar to gamelan in Java and Bali, Gondang is also an ensemble musical instrument that has variations.
-If the Javanese gamelan and the variations in the music produced are based on the skill of the salendro players, then on the Gondang the variations are on the Sarune and Taganing players.
+If the Javanese gamelan and the variations in the music produced are based on the skill of the salendro players, the variations on the Gondang are on the Sarune and Taganing players.

 The Tandok dance movement is dominated by hand movements.
 In certain parts the dancers then form a new formation with the Tandok in the middle.
 The movement illustrates the atmosphere of gathering in a container that is usually done by mothers in the fields.
 The Tandok dance movement in general also describes the Tor Tor movement that mothers do every time there is a party and celebration, while using the tandok as a head covering.